wbond/packagecontrol.io/tasks.md

  - `generate_legacy_channel_json` - build the `repositories.json` file that
    contains the `1.2` schema version channel info used by Package Control 1.x.

+ - `generate_signature` - generate an ECDSA signature of the
+   `Package Control.sublime-package` file.
+It is written using ASCII armor of `BEGIN PACKAGE CONTROL SIGNATURE`.

  - `parse_log_files` - reads through the nginx log files for the previous day to extract statistics about the number of requests and bytes served.